andrazznidar/bbb-player/README.md

 1. Serve a single web page with all the meetings with `python bbb-player.py -s`
 1. Open a modern web browser and play the downloaded meeting on `http://localhost:5000/`.
    ![image](https://user-images.githubusercontent.com/25982642/99105478-e59c6280-25e2-11eb-8537-ee06ad9aff0c.png)
-1. When done press `CTRL+C` to stop the local server.
+1. When done press `CTRL+C` in the system console to stop the local server.
 And `deactivate` to exit the virtual env

 ## Combining